google/turbinia/docs/how-it-works.md

 When a new Task is scheduled, a pseudo-random worker will pick up the Task and execute it.
 After the Task is complete (successfully or not), the Worker will return the status, any error logs and results.

-## Task Manager
-The Task Manager Acts as a broker between the clients and workers and handles management of Evidence, Jobs, Tasks and Workers

-## Task manager flow
-Tasks are configured to "listen" for specific Evidence types, and if the Task Maanger sees a new piece of Evidence (either from a new Turbinia request, or because another Task generated a new piece of Evidence), and there is a Task that configured to run for that type of Evidence, then the Task Maanger will schedule a new Task for it.

 ## Evidence
 Evidence can be anything that Turbinia can process.
 Examples include disk